soulweaver91/pokemon-gc-randomizer/README.md

 ## Troubleshooting
 If a randomized ISO crashes at the Nintendo logo or at the start of a Trainer battle, the randomizer has managed to write a file into the ISO in such a manner that the game fails to uncompress it.
-The ISO management routines should be rather stable by now, but this might still happen; please report which ISO you used (stating both the MD5 and the game/region is the best option) and with which options, and it will probably be looked into in due time.
+The game is pretty strict when it comes to this, and the randomizer occasionally compresses some corner cases in a slightly different way that *should* still be interchangeable.
+If this does happen, please file a bug report including at least the following information:

+* The ISO type and its MD5 hash
+* The options used for randomization
+* Where and how exactly the ISO hung or crashed

 ## Acknowledgements